Brett Ratner: Other projects

 In 2009, Ratner established Rat Press, a publishing company.
 The company reissued a Playboy interview with Marlon Brando and Robert Evans as well as an account of NFL player Jim Brown, and released a book of Scott Caan's photographs.
 In 2011, Ratner established Rat TV with 20th Century Fox Television.
 He brought former NBC development executive Chris Conti on as president of the venture.

-On August 4, 2011, the Academy of Motion Picture Arts and Sciences announced Ratner would produce the 84th Academy Awards with Don Mischer.
+On August 4, 2011, the Academy of Motion Picture Arts and Sciences announced that Ratner would produce the 84th Academy Awards with Don Mischer.
 However, Ratner resigned on November 8, 2011, after remarking that "rehearsal is for fags".
 Ratner later apologized for his remarks.
 Eddie Murphy, who was scheduled to host the ceremony, also resigned in deference to a new production team.
 Ratner was replaced by Brian Grazer, and Murphy was replaced by previous Oscar host Billy Crystal.

 Ratner announced the Brett Ratner Florida Student Filmmaker Scholarship at the Key West Film Festival in 2015.
 The $5,000 scholarship was awarded to The Cook, The Knife and The Rabbit's Finger, which was directed by Agustina Bonventura and Nicolas Casanas.
 Ratner worked with international beverage brand Diageo to produce The Hilhaven Lodge, a blended whiskey named for his Beverly Hills estate.
 The bottle is modeled after the estate and features a wood cork, and the bottle is shaped to resemble bay windows.
 The drink is a mixture of 26-year-old rye, 15-year-old Tennessee whiskey, and six-year bourbon.

-Ratner delivered a keynote address as part of the Cannes Film Festival in May 2017 where he referred to television as the future of production.
+Ratner delivered a keynote address as part of the Cannes Film Festival in May 2017 where he referred to the television medium as the future of production.
 Ratner participated in the eighth annual Cannes Film Finance Forum.

-In March 2017, Ratner spoke out against film critic aggregation site Rotten Tomatoes at the Sun Valley Film Festival, calling it a destructive force in the film industry.
+In March 2017, Ratner spoke out against the film review aggregation site Rotten Tomatoes at the Sun Valley Film Festival, calling it a destructive force in the film industry.
 He expressed respect for traditional film critics and said the site reduces film criticism to a number.

-Ratner has served on the boards of the Simon Wiesenthal Center and Museum of Tolerance, Chrysalis, Ghetto Film School, Best Buddies and the Los Angeles Police Foundation.
+Ratner has served on the boards of the Simon Wiesenthal Center and Museum of Tolerance, Chrysalis, Ghetto Film School, Best Buddies, and the Los Angeles Police Foundation.
 He served on the dean's council of NYU Tisch School of the Arts and serves on the board of directors of Tel Aviv University's School of Film and Television.
 He donated $1 million to the Academy Museum of Motion Pictures in 2013.